lmorchard/blog.decafbad.com/_posts/2009-01-23-7-facts-about-me.markdown

 title: 7 facts about me
 wordpress_url: http://decafbad.com/blog/?p=1699
 ---
-So, it finally happenedâ€”[I've been tagged by Stephen Donner][stephend].
+So, it finally happened—[I've been tagged by Stephen Donner][stephend].
 I've not been one to follow memes in this blog, but this one's been going around the [Mozillasphere][] for awhile now and has been kind of interesting.
 I'm half-tempted to bookmark and tag all the entries I've caught so far.
 Anyway, the rules:

 1. [Link to your original tagger(s)][stephend] and list these rules in your post.
 2. Share seven facts about yourself in the post.
 3. <strike>Tag seven people at the end of your post by leaving their names and the links to their blogs.</strike>
-4. <strike>Let them know theyâ€™ve been tagged.</strike>
+4. <strike>Let them know they’ve been tagged.</strike>

 Now, for your random facts, after the jump: